 Make Connections & Build a Support Network

-Taking up a new hobby can connect you with like-minded people who support you and enjoy the hobby with you as well.
-When you spend more time with people who are as engaged in sober activities as you, you become less likely to go back to old, unhealthy habits such as spending time with people who still use or visiting places that evoke bad memories.
+Taking up a new hobby can connect you with like-minded people who provide emotional and social support and enjoy the hobby with you.
+When you spend more time with new friends who are as engaged in sober activities as you, you become less likely to fall back into old, unhealthy habits, such as spending time with people who still use or visiting places that evoke bad memories.

 Through hobbies, you are essentially avoiding triggers that are connected to your addiction.
 You can also begin to associate certain triggers with new, more positive thoughts and feelings.

 Even though hobbies are not likely to cause the same physical dangers, they can still damage your relationships, financial stability, and more if they take over your life.
-You do not want to experience the damaging consequences of addiction again.
+You do not want to experience the damaging consequences of drug or alcohol addiction again.

-When in recovery, your goal should be to find a balance in everything you do in your life.
-Becoming obsessed with a hobby makes it more of a liability than a positive addition to your life.
+When in recovery, your goal should be to find a balance in everything you do.
+Obsession with a hobby makes it more of a liability than a positive addition to your life.
 Hobbies should make you happier, not be used to avoid other responsibilities.

 When looking to start (or re-start) a hobby, a good place to begin is to think about the things you enjoyed before addiction.
 You can do this by making a list of possible options and considering them.
-You can ask others for advice as well.
-Remember to try new things and not to get discouraged if the first attempt doesn’t work out.
+You can also ask others for advice.
+Remember to try new things and not to get discouraged if the first attempt at hobbies in recovery doesn’t work out.
 Keep trying until you find the right fit for you.

 If you get stuck coming up with ideas, try researching your options online.
-Consider a mix of physical and mental hobbies to give you a variety.
-Having more than one hobby can actually help you not use them as substitutions for your addiction.
+Consider a mix of physical and mental hobbies to give you variety.
+Having more than one hobby can actually help you avoid using it as a substitute for your addiction.

-Doing things that bring you joy can help you progress even faster in recovery.
+Doing things that bring you joy can boost your self-confidence and help you recover even faster.
 Feelings of happiness and being able to bond with others can give you the tools you need to continue growing, learning, and healing.

-The benefits of hobbies are endless as these fun activities leave you feeling energized and ready to conquer your goals.
-At Camelback Recovery, our sober living homes can help you manage your hobbies in a healthy way.
-To learn more, call us today at (602) 466-9880.
+The benefits of hobbies are endless, as these fun activities leave you feeling energized and ready to conquer your goals.
+At Camelback Recovery, a leading Phoenix addiction treatment center, our team can help you manage your hobbies in a healthy way, further supporting your journey towards your recovery and a fulfilling life.
+Call us today at (602) 466-9880 to learn more.